-- Put a science filter in the beam. - Put an intermediate filter in the beam at a specified angular offset. - Put any filter in the loading position. - Define the cryostat tube or detector target temperature, or put the ICS into "detector protection mode". - Get FITS header items (e.g. name and ID of filter in beam, important instrument temperature and pressure readings) at exposure start (EXPSTART) and exposure end (EXPEND). - Get the ICS status.
+- Put a science filter in the beam. - Put an intermediate filter in the beam in one of a number of pre-defined positions. - Put any filter in the loading position. - Define the cryostat tube or detector target temperature, or put the ICS into "detector protection mode". - Get FITS header items (e.g. name and ID of filter in beam, important instrument temperature and pressure readings) at exposure start (EXPSTART) and exposure end (EXPEND). - Get the ICS status.